openartmarket/supabase-live-table/README.md

 ### Errors

 If the Realtime channel is disconnected as result of a timeout or network error, the `callback` function will be called with an error.

-### ⚠️⚠️⚠️ Reconnection is out of scope ⚠️⚠️⚠️

-Automatic reconnection is out of scope of this library and must be implemented by the caller - typically when the `callback` function is called with an error.

 ## Testing